CorentinLabelle/Brainstorm-Tool/README.md

 - _**SSP:**_ The general SSP objective is to identify the sensor topographies that are typical of a specific artifact, then to create spatial projectors to remove the contributions of these topographies from the recordings.
 - _**ICA:**_ Identifies spatial topographies (components that are independent in time) specific to an artifact and then removes them from the recordings.

-### 2.3 Utility_Pipeline
+### 2.4 Common Basic Functions
-This script contains all the process needed to run the basic operations that do not affect the data (import anatomy, review raw files, etc.).
-It takes as input (1) a MatLab structure with the parameters of the process to apply.
+This class contains all the process needed to run the basic operations that do not affect the data (import anatomy, review raw files, etc.).

 #### Processes available:
 - _**Import Anatomy:**_ Creates a specific (or default) anatomy for the subject.